tewhatuora/api-standards/docs/api-publishing/03-OAS.md

 :::info

-Note that if an operation is PUBLIC, for example a FHIR meatadata endpoint, the definition in OpenAPI **SHOULD** still have a security property.
+Note that if an operation is PUBLIC, for example a FHIR metadata endpoint, the definition in OpenAPI **SHOULD** still have a security property.

 :::